The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Abstract

 \section{Abstract}

 The improved generative capabilities of large language models have made them a powerful tool for creative writing and storytelling.
 It is therefore important to quantitatively understand the nature of generated stories, and how they differ from human storytelling.
-We augment the Reddit WritingPrompts dataset with short stories generated by GPT-3.5, given the same prompts.
-We quantify and compare the emotional and descriptive features of storytelling from both generative processes, human and machine, along a set of six dimensions.
+We create the GPT-WritingPrompts dataset, which pairs short stories written by Reddit users in response to 97,219 prompts with comparable generations from GPT-3.5.
+We quantify the emotional and descriptive features of storytelling for both generative processes, human and machine, along a set of six dimensions.
 We find that generated stories differ significantly from human stories along all six dimensions, and that human and machine generations display similar biases when grouped according to the narrative point-of-view and gender of the main protagonist.
-We release our dataset and code at \url{https://github.com/KristinHuangg/gpt-writing-prompts}.
+We make our dataset and code publicly available\footnote{\url{https://github.com/KristinHuangg/gpt-writing-prompts}}.